Jimmy Carter

 Atlanta

-Jimmy Carter bust, Carter Presidential Center, Atlanta, Georgia
+Jimmy Carter bust, The Carter Center, Atlanta, Georgia

-The Carter Center- Jimmy & Rosalynn Carter's private executive offices (since 1982), Carter Presidential Center, Atlanta, Georgia
+Jimmy & Rosalynn Carter's executive offices (since 1982), The Carter Center, Atlanta, Georgia

-Jimmy Carter Presidential Library & Museum, Carter Presidential Center, Atlanta, Georgia
+The Jimmy Carter Presidential Library & Museum, The Carter Center, Atlanta, Georgia

-The original Bible on which Carter took the Oath of Office for President in 1977
+The original Bible on which Jimmy Carter took the Oath of Office on January 20, 1977

 Paying my respects to Rosalynn Carter as she lies in repose at the Jimmy Carter Library (Nov.
 27, 2023)